Eight Bells Community Strength - Community Navigator Volunteer

 - There is no charge to residents for this service.

 - Referral required

 - Referral Details

-Residents can refer themselves to the service or someone else including other organisations can refer into the service but they must have permission.
+Residents can refer themselves to the service or someone else can refer on their behalf with permission.
+Other organisations can refer into the service but they must have permission.

 Residents must be aged 18 or over and